 Andrew was an independent governor and Chairman of the Audit and Risk Committee of The Sixth Form College Farnborough, now an academy within The Prospect Trust.

 A qualified accountant by profession, Andrew spent most of his career in industry in various Financial Controller and Finance Director positions.
 He has also served as a governor at local primary and secondary schools for many years and therefore brings experience of the education sector at several levels.

 Andrew brings financial and commercial experience to the Trust to help it to develop into a successful and high-performing organisation.
 He lives locally with his wife Angela.
 They have three daughters, all ex-students of The Sixth Form College Farnborough, who are now pursuing their own careers.

-As Director of People & Resources at the Institute of Fundraising, Joanne is responsible for the Finance, HR, ICT, Facilities, Strategic Planning and Business Improvement functions.
-Prior to joining the IoF, Joanne was Chief Executive of an international youth volunteering charity for five years, having previously held a range of senior roles at a large Education Trust involved in school improvement, teacher training, curriculum development, careers education and the management of schools & academies.
+As Director of Resources, People & Technology at Girlguiding UK, Joanne is responsible for HR, ICT and Governance and Risk.
+Joanne has many years’ experience in the charity sector - recently as Director of Finance & Resources at the Chartered Institute of Fundraising and prior to that as Chief Executive of an international youth volunteering charity.
+Previously she held a range of senior roles at a large Education Trust involved in school improvement, teacher training, curriculum development, careers education and the management of schools & academies.

 Jo lives locally and was a parent governor of the Sixth Form College Farnborough prior to joining the Board of Trustees of the Prospect Trust.

 Alex is an experienced Diocesan Director of Education and leads the Education team based at Church House, Guildford.
 He is a member of the Bishop’s Leadership Team and provides the strategic leadership for education within the diocese working closely with Bishop Jo Bailey-Wells who Chairs the Diocesan Board of Education.